JeanBilheux/NeutronDayTutorial/README.md

   4. resonance imaging (https://github.com/JeanBilheux/ResonanceImaging) (requested by PhD student)
   ![alt tag](https://github.com/JeanBilheux/NDAVTrainingMaterial/blob/master/images/resonance.png)

+## jupyter  notebooks / conda / jupyter.sns.gov

+- showing one way the users can log in and get access to their notebooks (https://github.com/ornlneutronimaging/IPTS_notebook_instructions/wiki)

+- using IPTS_17099 (via ThinLinc)
+- using IPTS_14382 (on MacBookPro)

 ## how to show your github notebooks (the nice way)

  - default: